June 8, 2026

 What we’ll cover:

 It can be unsettling whenever the stock markets experience volatility.
-Sudden dips in your portfolio can scramble your confidence as an investor.
+Sudden dips in your portfolio can shake your confidence as an investor.

 During times of volatility, some may wonder if there are “safer” alternatives to investing their money in the stock market.
 Of course, no investment or savings vehicle is ever 100% safe.